FACING ISSUE WITH YOUR PRINTER ?

 Wrong network settings: Your printer may have gotten connected to some other network, or it has the wrong password for some network

-Old printer firmware: Your printer might be having a sort of obsolete firmware that requires an update so that it can work over the WiFi network.
+Old printer firmware: Your printer might have a sort of obsolete firmware that requires an update so that it can work over the WiFi network.

 Router Problem: Sometimes it may be your WiFi router rather than the printer.